Translated by Jasmine Nishino

 Tokyo Ueno Youth Hostel

-This hostel was formally a business hotel that has been renovated.
-All rooms are have a private bathing space and toilet.
-It is not a shared dorm room, however, you must share it with three or more people.
-In walking distance, there are stations to catch multiple lines.
-Located only 10 minutes on foot from Keisei Ueno Station, it is a great for accessing Narita airport and other popular spots such as Ueno Park, Akihabara, Ameyoko, which are in a three to five minute walking distance.
+This hostel was formally a business hotel that has since been renovated.
+All rooms have a private bathing space and toilet.
+Although it is not a dormitory, you must share it with three or more people.
+Within walking distance are train stations to conveniently catch multiple lines.
+Located only ten minutes on foot from Keisei Ueno Station, it is great for accessing Narita Airport and other popular spots such as Ueno Park, Akihabara, Ameyoko, which are a three to five-minute walk away.

 Prices are 3,500 yen on weekdays and 3,900 yen on weekends and holidays.